saleel/blog/content/blog/email-wallet/index.md

 i.e. when a user sends money to an email address, an UnclaimedFund is created for them.
 However, since the sender's relayer doesn't have an account for the recipient, they cannot claim the UnclaimedFund to the recipient's account.

 To solve this, we have a **relayer communication protocol using PSI** (Private Set Intersection).
 Relayers commit a PSI point for each account on-chain when creating an account.
-Relayers communicate using API to check if they have an account for a particular email address without revealing the email address (using PSI).
+Relayers communicate using an API to check if they have an account for a particular email address without revealing the email address (using PSI).

 If the sender's Relayer finds another relayer who has an account for the recipient (by verifying the returned PSI point on-chain), they send the randomness used in `EmailCommitment` of UnclaimedFund to the recipient's relayer.
 The recipient's relayer can then use this to generate proof and claim the funds to the recipient's account.